sbiondolillo/Enigma/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-Please see license.txt for details.
+Please see LICENSE.md for details.